mounicodes/MockTweets/README.md

 # MockTweets
 Developed an application that mocks the Twitter App.
-It should contain all the views/functionalities Twitter.
+It should contain all the views/functionalities of Twitter.
 ## Implementation Plan:
 Phase # | Description | Status
 --------|-------------|-------